Saturday, June 28, 2014

 2 States: Much more than the literal 'states'

-In her book First Day First Show, Anupama Chopra had written a deeply insightful essay on Dilwale Dulhaniya Le Jayenge (DDLJ).
-The essay is such a great piece of writing that every few months I try to read it.
+In her book, First Day First Show, Anupama Chopra wrote a deeply insightful essay on Dilwale Dulhaniya Le Jayenge (DDLJ).
+The essay is such a great piece of writing that I try to read every few months.
 One part of the essay focuses on the moral twist in the film.
 She says, "Rebellion is part of Bollywood's formula for cinematic romance.
 Every decade has a defining love story in which the lovers confront their parents (Mughal-E-Azam, Bobby, Love Story, Qayamat Se Qayamat Tak, Dil).
 In DDLJ, Raj's dissent is unique.
 He rebels by refusing to do so.
 In a poignant scene, Lajjo gives Simran her jewelery — the only thing she owns — and tells them to leave.
 But Raj refuses.
 There are always two roads, he tells Lajjo, the right one and the wrong one.
 And though the wrong route is seductive in its ease, he will take the more difficult, correct path.
 Because, he says, he does not want to snatch or steal Simran.
 He wants to marry her with the approval of the family.
 He believes that their love will conquer all opposition."

-While watching Abhishek Verman's 2 States, I was reminded of this passage all over again.
-It is the magic of DDLJ that almost twenty years after its release, it continues to inspire generation after generation of filmmakers.
-Last year's two biggest hits — Yeh Jawaani Hai Deewani and Chennai Express were inspired from DDLJ.
-This year, 2 States has taken that place and going by the trailers, Humpty Sharma Ki Dulhaniya also appears to be taking some references from DDLJ.
+I was reminded of this passage while watching Abhishek Verman's 2 States.
+It is the magic of DDLJ that, almost twenty years after its release, continues to inspire generation after generation of filmmakers.
+Last year's two biggest hits — Yeh Jawaani Hai Deewani and Chennai Express were inspired by DDLJ.
+This year, 2 States have taken that place, and going by the trailers, Humpty Sharma Ki Dulhaniya also appears to be taking some references from DDLJ.
 Since time immemorial, parental opposition has been a popular theme in our movies.
 In 2001, Farhan Akhtar's cult Dil Chahta Hai redefined cinema for some of us.
 In that film, the role of parents became secondary to the main characters.
 Does anyone remember any significant role of the parents in that movie except maybe Sid's mom?
 After Dil Chahta Hai, the role of parents in films became marginally less; however, parental opposition to love continued to be a popular theme in our films.
 2 States, based on Chetan Bhagat's book of the same name, is essentially the story of Krish (Arjun Kapoor) and Ananya (Aliya Bhatt) and how they overcome parental opposition to their relationship.
-The reason I talked about DDLJ is that like Raj, Krish and Ananya also refuse to elope which they could have done easily.
+I talked about DDLJ because Raj, Krish, and Ananya also refused to elope, which they could have done easily.
 Instead, both of them work together to get the blessings of their parents.
-So, not only does Krish go to Ananya's place to win over her family, but Ananya also comes to Krish's house to win his mother's heart because as at one point, when Krish says to Ananya, "Hum pyaar karte hai ek doosre se, kafi nahi hai?" and she replies, "Kabhi nahi hota".
+So, not only does Krish go to Ananya's place to win over her family, but Ananya also comes to Krish's house to win his mother's heart because at one point, when Krish says to Ananya, "Hum pyaar karte hai ek doosre se, kafi nahi hai?" and she replies, "Kabhi nahi hota."
 Love is not enough because bhaag jane me koi izzat nahi hoti.

-The film's opening credits show us cultural contrasts between two different states from India.
-One scene shows us India Gate in Delhi, while the contrasting picture shows us a temple from Madurai in Tamil Nadu.
-The next picture shows Howrah Bridge from West Bengal, contrasting with a picture of the backwaters in Kerala.
-Of course, this was reference to the theme of the movie that involves lovers from two different families belonging to two different states in India.
+The film's opening credits show us cultural contrasts between two different states of India.
+One scene shows us the India Gate in Delhi, while the contrasting picture shows us a temple from Madurai in Tamil Nadu.
+The next picture shows the Howrah Bridge from West Bengal, contrasting with a picture of the backwaters in Kerala.
+Of course, this was a reference to the movie's theme, which involves lovers from two different families belonging to two different states in India.

 I also felt that '2 States' had a much deeper meaning.
-The two states are the two contrasting themes — modernity and tradition, or contemporary and classic.
+The two states are contrasting themes — modernity and tradition, or contemporary and classic.
 The film beautifully makes a statement on the balance between these two themes.
-We have Anaya and Krish who are modern that is in line with the times.
+We have Anaya and Krish, who are modern and are in line with the times.
 They do not hesitate to have and talk about sex openly.
 They do what they want to do.
 Ananya will eat chicken and drink beer even if her Tamil Brahmin family practices abstinence.
-She has come to study MBA and not go for singing which her mother wants her to do.
+She has come to study for an MBA and not to go for singing, which her mother wants her to do.
 Krish will write Chennai in his placement form as his first place of choice, going against his mother's wishes.
 He will stand for his mother and would even go to the extent of slapping his father, forgetting all conventional notions of parental respect.
 But at the same time, both of them are not rebellious.
-They still crave for the traditional parental approval for their relationship.
+They still crave traditional parental approval for their relationship.
 They know their limits and boundaries and would follow the family traditions.
-Ananya would not refuse to meet the American engineer when her parents ask her to meet him even if she knows that it is a sheer waste of time.
-Likewise, Krish would placate his mother and would lie as well, even when he knows she is completely wrong.
+Ananya would not refuse to meet the American engineer when her parents ask her to meet him, even if she knows it is a sheer waste of time.
+Likewise, Krish would placate his mother and lie, even when he knows she is completely wrong.
 Both of them meticulously balance this conflict between these two themes.
-Ananya will not only tell Krish to do something for her family, but she will also manage the expectations of her father and tell him to be good to Krish as he has come all the way from Delhi.
-They would hesitate to kiss each other in the street outside her place but would not mind taking off their clothes in front of the servant at Krish's place.
+Ananya will not only tell Krish to do something for her family, but she will also manage her father's expectations and tell him to be good to Krish as he has come all the way from Delhi.
+They would hesitate to kiss each other in the street outside her place but would not mind removing their clothes in front of the servant at Krish's place.
 The two states of modernity and tradition are present throughout the film.
-Ananya's mom, Radha, wanted to learn classical carnatic music but she was not good at it.
+Ananya's mom, Radha, wanted to learn classical Carnatic music but was not good at it.
 In a lovely scene, she sings a medley of contemporary songs splendidly.
 Again, this refers to the 2 States of contemporary and classic in line with the film's theme.
-Also, I found it very interesting that Krish chose a typewriter to write his stories but he uses laptops and is very good at power point presentation references to tradition and modernity.
-In fact, at one point in the film, Krish has Rabindranath Tagore's The Home and the World, which Wikipedia tells us that, 'the book illustrates the battle Tagore had with himself, between the ideas of Western culture and revolution against the Western culture.
-These two ideas are portrayed in two of the main characters, Nikhil, who is rational and opposes violence, and Sandip, who will let nothing stand in his way from reaching his goals.
+Also, I found it very interesting that Krish chose a typewriter to write his stories.
+Still, he uses laptops and is very good at PowerPoint presentations — references to tradition and modernity.
+In fact, at one point in the film, Krish has Rabindranath Tagore's The Home and the World, which Wikipedia tells us 'the book illustrates the battle Tagore had with himself, between the ideas of Western culture and revolution against the Western culture.
+These two ideas are portrayed in two main characters, Nikhil, who is rational and opposes violence, and Sandip, who will let nothing stand in his way from reaching his goals.
 These two opposing ideals are very important in understanding the history of the Bengali region and its contemporary problems.'
 Just like the film's 2 States.
 Even Ananya's room had a contemporary look but also had a poster of Padmapani from Ajanta caves (and a stereo!) as if balancing the old and the new.

-At one point in the film, Krish says, "Story me hero ho na ho, story hero honi chahiye".
-He wants to write simple stories on people like us.
-He does not want to teach and preach anything to anyone, only wants to write good stories.
-This, too, is in line with the kind of books in his room.
-The wall in his room has covers of JD Salinger's The Catcher in the Rye and Harper Lee's To Kill a Mockingbird books not exactly famous for their literary value but about their popularity.
-I do not understand the fuss about The Catcher in the Rye which I found a very mediocre book.
+At one point in the film, Krish says, "Story me hero ho na ho, story hero honi chahiye."
+He wants to write simple stories about people like us.
+He does not want to teach and preach anything to anyone; he only wants to write good stories.
+This, too, is in line with the books in his room.
+The wall in his room has covers of JD Salinger's The Catcher in the Rye and Harper Lee's To Kill a Mockingbird books not exactly famous for their literary value but for their popularity.
+I do not understand the fuss about The Catcher in the Rye, which I found a mediocre book.
 There is a cover of F. Scott Fitzgerald's The Great Gatsby, too.
-Later, Ananya says to Krish that he can write tragic stories as tragedy is the new cool and it would make the critics happy, bringing another aspect of the two states — popular acclaim or critical acclaim — in the film's narrative, especially given Chetan Bhagat's books are hated by the critics.
+Later, Ananya says to Krish that he can write tragic stories as tragedy is the new cool, and it would make the critics happy, bringing another aspect of the two states — popular acclaim or critical acclaim — in the film's narrative, especially given Chetan Bhagat's books are hated by the critics.

 One of my favorite sequences in the film was the one involving Duke and Minti's wedding.
-Not only is it such a fantastic scene that lambastes the concept of dowry but it is also a terrifically executed scene.
-Notice the sequence of songs being played in the background in the party.
+Not only is it such a fantastic scene that lambastes the concept of dowry, but it is also a terrifically executed scene.
+Notice the sequence of songs being played in the background at the party.
 When Ananya and Krish are talking to each other, Dil Mangta Hai Tu Aaja Soniye plays.
-A few seconds later, when Duke's family is asking for dowry, Thug Le plays.
+A few seconds later, when Duke's family asks for a dowry, Thug Le plays.
 When Ananya has a drink and she goes to find out about the matter, the song Chikni Chameli Paua Chada Ke Aayi plays.
 A few seconds later, when she says she will solve the problem, the song Desi Girl plays.
-When she walks to Duke, TV Pe Breaking News Hai Re Mera Ghaghra plays.
+TV Pe Breaking News Hai Re Mera Ghaghra plays when she walks to Duke.
 When she asks Duke about his salary, the tune of the song Tera Zara Sa Bhi Dhola Jo Imaan, Tu Saala Kaam Se Gaya starts playing.
 Each song in this sequence perfectly fits with the situation itself.
 This was a very thoughtful sequence.
-This reminded me of Shudh Desi Romance which had brilliantly put in songs at different points in the film in a similar way.
+This reminded me of Shudh Desi Romance, which had brilliantly put in songs at different points in the film in a similar way.
 Only if the audience listened carefully, then they would realize how perfectly the song fit the situation there as well.

 There were some references to some popular films as well.